Automakers and their allies call for more breaks in Trump tariff plan

 Administration officials and others have said the impact of higher steel and aluminum prices on the price of a vehicle will be modest.

 But a previously unreported Feb.
-27 letter sent to Trump by the American Automotive Policy Council, representing General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV (FCHA.MI), warned that the metals tariffs “will add significant additional costs to the U.S. auto industry each year.”
+27 letter sent to Trump by the American Automotive Policy Council, representing General Motors Co, Ford Motor Co and Fiat Chrysler Automobiles NV, warned that the metals tariffs “will add significant additional costs to the U.S. auto industry each year.”

 The industry letter, seen by Reuters, said additional price increases “could result from supply-related constraints, which could lead to an equally large increase in price” and ultimately lower vehicle sales, hurting steel and aluminum producers.